zlogic/mendix-docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-9-parent/nt-7-rn.md

 **Release date: January 7, 2025**

-* We updated the AppCenter's Xcode version to 15.4.
+* We updated App Center's Xcode version to 15.4.

 ## 7.0.22 {#722}

 **Release date: January 3, 2025**

-* We updated the implementation of the registerReceiver method to align with Android SDK 34 and above.
+* We updated the implementation of the **registerReceiver** method to align with Android SDK 34 and above.

 ## 7.0.20 {#720}

 **Release date: December 23, 2024**

-* We updated min sdk to 23 on android.
+* We updated **min sdk** to 23 on android.

 ## 7.0.19 {#719}